Since students enter our program from diverse backgrounds, flexibility in designing the right advanced program for each student is important.

 MEDS 5351.
 Biochemistry II (Cool Techniques in Biochemistry)

 The goal of this course is to familiarize the students with a variety of powerful and sophisticated modern instrumentations to analyze the properties and interactions of biological macromolecules in vitro and in vivo.
 The course will cover the principle and practice of various experimental techniques, including titration calorimetry, nuclear magnetic resonance, fluorescence correlation spectroscopy, and DNA microarray technology.
 In each week, there will be a demonstration of a particular instrumentation, its operation, data acquisition and analysis.
 In the second part of the course, each student will choose one technique to do a mini-project under the supervision of one participating faculty member to investigate a specific biological problem.
 Dr. Jeffrey Hoch and staff.

 Laboratory rotations are a major commitment for each student during the first year.
 They provide practical research experience and exposure to different research approaches and techniques.

 The program hosts a variety of seminars.
 The Molecular Biology and Biophysics Departmental Seminar Series features invited speakers of international renown.
-Each year the “Osborne Lecture” celebrates the work of a female scientist who has made significant contributions to her field.
+Each year the “Osborn Lecture” celebrates the work of a female scientist who has made significant contributions to her field.
 There is also a monthly MBB student “Work in Progress” series where students discuss their latest research in an informal setting.